danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 Missing Features
 ^^^^^^^^^^^^^^^^
-Terminal/Filesystem features that are not yet implemented:
+These features that are typically in Linux filesystems have not yet been added to the game:

 * Tab autocompletion does not work with relative paths
+* :code:`mv` only accepts full filepaths for the destination argument.
+It does not accept directories

 Commands
 --------